Alias: <A> (Average)

 Notable Professional Activities

-I’m a referee for Proceedings of the National Academy of Sciences, Small and Biophysical Journal.
+I’m a referee for Proceedings of the National Academy of Sciences, Small, Biophysical Journal, and other scientific journals.
 In the summer, if time permits I teach enlisted veterans S.T.E.M. and lab skills for the Warrior-Scholar Project.

 I was a Graduate Teaching Fellow at McGraw Center, Princeton University.
 During my undergrad, I developed some of the notes for high-energy physics courses at M.I.T.
 OCW and EdX such as 8.851 Effective Field Theory and 8.821 String Theory and Holographic Duality.

-In my free time, I collaborate with many talented Vietnamese students on various exploratory topics.
-I also assist in coaching the Vietnamese team for Physics Olympiads at international level.
-I really wish to help my home country more and guide our next generation of physicists.
+In my free time, I enjoy collaborating with talented Vietnamese students on a variety of exploratory topics.
+I also coach the Vietnamese team for Physics Olympiads at the international level (IPhO and APhO).
+My hope is to support my home country further and help inspire the next generation of physicists.

 Notable Research Findings